-However, there is a very big difference between being a student who eagerly wants to learn, and a show-off who wants to pretend they know.
+However, there is a very big difference between being a student who eagerly wants to learn (a grom), and a show-off who wants to pretend they know (you know, a kook).

-Grommet, often abbreviated to simply “Grom” generally refers to a young surfer more or less eighteen years old who is just getting started in the sport.
+The word “Grom” originated from the word “Grommet”, generally refers to a young surfer more or less eighteen years old who is just getting started in the sport.

-It is thought that the origin of this word could be an unofficial name used to refer to the lowest ranking members of a naval ship.
+It is thought that the origin the word “grom” was the unofficial name used to refer to the lowest ranking members of a naval ship.

-The Australian surfing community then adopted it to their young, unskilled surfers both in a friendly way and as a way to poke some little fun at them.
+The Australian surfing community then adopted it to their young, unskilled surfers both in a friendly way and as a way to poke a little fun at them.

-The term stuck and has now been taken up by virtually the whole surfing community.
+The term stuck and has now the word “grom” is now used by the whole surfing community.

 What is a Kook?